Fulham Palace: World War I

-In 1918, part of the grounds of the palace was converted into allotments, for growing food to help the war effort.
+In 1918, part of the grounds of the palace was converted into allotments for growing food to help the war effort.
 The palace itself formed part of Fulham military hospital.
 After the war, the church found it increasingly difficult to maintain such a large, expensive building.
-The Bishop of London at the time, Arthur Winnington-Ingram, offered to give up the palace and live in two rooms as he had while the palace was being used "for the purpose of the National Mission" (the war effort).
-However, the bishop was unwilling to let the palace pass into secular hands.
+The bishop of London at the time, Arthur Winnington-Ingram, offered to give up the palace and live in two rooms as he had while the palace was being used "for the purpose of the National Mission" (the war effort), but was unwilling to let the palace pass into secular hands.

 World War II

-Parts of the palace were damaged by bombing, and after the war, the church found it increasingly difficult to maintain this large, expensive historic building.
+Parts of the palace were damaged by bombing and, after the war, the church found it increasingly difficult to maintain the large, expensive historic building.
 In 1954, the Church Commissioners' architect described the palace as "badly planned and inconvenient".
-After many years of indecision the church authorities vacated the palace in 1973.